Boxing on TV – Fight calendar 2020 - TheNewsTrace

-Anthony Joshua will hope to defend his regained belts whereas Tyson Fury and Deontay Wilder might face off to finish a battle trilogy in 2020.
+Anthony Joshua will hope to defend his regained belts whereas Tyson Fury and Deontay Wilder might face off to finish a struggle trilogy in 2020.

-However there are many terrific fights to be aired each week, except for mega-bouts involving the likes of Joshua.
+However there are many terrific fights to be aired each week, other than mega-bouts involving the likes of Joshua.

-The UK boxing scene has loads of gifted stars able to lighting up arenas throughout the nation.

 RadioTimes.com has rounded up the complete boxing schedule for this week together with how one can watch the motion reside from dwelling.